North Dakota newspaper columnist whose Olive Garden review went viral dies at 99

 BISMARCK, N.D.
 (AP) — Marilyn Hagerty, a North Dakota newspaper columnist whose earnest review of her local Olive Garden restaurant became a social media sensation, died Tuesday.
 She was 99.

-Hagerty died at a hospital in Grand Forks of complications related to a stroke she had suffered, her daughter Gail Hagerty said.
-She was always a journalist at heart who took the effort to get to know people and the community, her daughter said.
+Hagerty died at a hospital in Grand Forks from complications related to a stroke, according to her daughter Gail Hagerty.
+She remembered her mother as a journalist at heart who was more interested in giving readers an honest assessment of what to expect from a restaurant than in being critical.

-“When she wanted to talk about restaurants, she wanted to write not some kind of critical review, but instead tell people what they would expect if they went to a particular restaurant,” Gail Hagerty said.

-Marilyn Hagerty was born May 30, 1926, in Pierre, South Dakota.
-Her career in newspapers began while she was in high school, assisting the editor of the Pierre Capital Journal and writing city briefs, according to a 2014 interview with oral historian Teri Finneman.

-She earned a journalism degree from the University of South Dakota, of which she was quite proud, her daughter said.
-She was a journalist and was actively writing for more than 70 years.

-Her 2012 Olive Garden review — in which she praised the chicken Alfredo as “warm and comforting on a cold day” — was “unique and authentic, coming from a grandmother in North Dakota" who did not change her tone or approach based on attention she received; she was just herself, Gail Hagerty said.
+Her 2012 Olive Garden piece was “unique and authentic, coming from a grandmother in North Dakota,” Gail Hagerty said.

-Her mother’s review called Olive Garden “the largest and most beautiful restaurant now operating in Grand Forks.”
+In the review, she famously wrote in praise of the chain's chicken Alfredo as “warm and comforting on a cold day.”

-The earnest review spread on social media and drew national media attention to the columnist.
+It spread on social media and drew national media attention to Hagerty.

 “She was everywhere and she loved it and it was a wonderful experience, although she had to ask my brother what does it mean if you go viral.
-She didn't know that," her daughter said.
+She didn't know that," Gail Hagerty said.
 “She used to say that if you were going to have 15 minutes of fame and if you were 86, you had to do it soon.
 You couldn't wait.”

 The media attention even drew in famed chef and TV host Anthony Bourdain, who defended Hagerty on Twitter from those who ridiculed her embrace of the Olive Garden chain's food.
 He met with her and went on to publish a book of her columns, also writing its foreword.

-In her oral history interview, Hagerty said the response to her review was unbelievable, including countless emails and phone calls as well as TV interviews and a tour of New York City.
+In a 2014 interview conducted by oral historian Teri Finneman, Hagerty said the response to her review was unbelievable, including countless emails and phone calls as well as TV interviews and a tour of New York City.

 Hagerty was beloved in Grand Forks due to her long career and community involvement, and in 2002 a lift station was dedicated and named in her honor.
 Hagerty arrived at the ceremony on a restaurant owner's motorcycle, her daughter said.